vitalidze/traccar-web/installation.md

 * update following lines:

-  - SQL query to select list of GPS tracking devices
+  - SQL query to select list of GPS tracking devices (does not apply to 3.3)

 Old: